hbenl/vscode-mocha-test-adapter/README.md

 ## Using transpilers (Typescript, Babel, etc.)

-If you use a transpiler for your test sources, there are 2 ways to make the tests work in Mocha Test Explorer:
+If you use a transpiler in your project, there are 2 ways to make the tests work in Mocha Test Explorer.
+The first one is easier to configure, the second one offers better performance (especially in large projects):
 * running the original (non-transpiled) sources directly by transpiling them on-the-fly using `ts-node` for Typescript, `babel-register` for Babel, etc.
   Example for Typescript:
   ```json